 - (b) The parent or legal guardian, having the care, custody and control of an unemancipated minor who commits an act punishable under G.S.
 14-72.1 or G.S.
 14-72, G.S.
 14-72.1, 14-74, 14-90, or 14-100, is civilly liable to the owner of the property obtained by the act if such parent or legal guardian knew or should have known of the propensity of the child to commit such an act; and had the opportunity and ability to control the child, and made no reasonable effort to correct or restrain the child.
 In an action brought against the parent or legal guardian by the owner, the owner is entitled to recover the amounts specified in subsection (a) except punitive damages.
-The total consequential damages awarded to a plaintiff against the parent or legal guardian shall not be less than two hundred dollars (\$200.00) and shall not exceed one thousand dollars (\$1,000). - (c) A person may not be found liable under this section unless a sign was conspicuously displayed in the place of business at the time the act alleged in the action occurred stating that civil liability for shoplifting and for theft by an employee is authorized under this section.
-An action may be brought under this section regardless of whether a criminal action is brought or a criminal conviction is obtained for the act alleged in the civil action. - (c1) For the purposes of this section, consequential damages shall include, but shall not be limited to: - (1) The salary paid to any employee for investigation, reporting, testifying, or any other time related to the investigation or prosecution for any violation under subsection (a) of this section; and - (2) Any costs, such as mileage, postage, stationery, or telephone expenses that were incurred as a result of the violation. - (c2) The owner of the property shall seek payment for damages under subsections (a) and (b) of this section prior to filing a civil action, by sending the violator a demand letter substantially similar to the following:
+The total compensatory and consequential damages awarded to a plaintiff against the parent or legal guardian shall not be less than one hundred fifty dollars (\$150.00) and shall not exceed one thousand dollars (\$1,000). - (c) A person may not be found liable under this section unless a sign was conspicuously displayed in the place of business at the time the act alleged in the action occurred stating that civil liability for shoplifting and for theft by an employee is authorized under this section.
+An action may be brought under this section regardless of whether a criminal action is brought or a criminal conviction is obtained for the act alleged in the civil action. - (c1) For the purposes of this section, consequential damages shall include, but shall not be limited to: - (1) The salary paid to any employee for investigation, reporting, testifying, or any other time related to the investigation or prosecution for any violation under subsection (a) of this section; and - (2) Any costs, such as mileage, postage, stationery, or telephone expenses that were incurred as a result of the violation. - (c2) The owner of the property may seek payment for damages under subsections (a) and (b) of this section prior to filing a civil action, by sending the violator a demand letter.
+If such a letter is sent, it shall be substantially similar to the following:

 'Our records show that on (date), you unlawfully took possession of property from (store name/owner of the property), located in (city, state), without the consent of (store name/owner of the property), without paying for the property, and with the intent of converting the property to your own use.
 In accordance with G.S.
-1-538.2, we are authorized to demand that you pay damages of two hundred dollars (\$200.00).
+1-538.2, we are authorized to demand that you pay damages of one hundred fifty dollars (\$150.00).

-In the event you fail to comply with our demand for two hundred dollars (\$200.00) within 15 days from the date of your receipt of the notice, you may be held civilly liable for an amount not less than two hundred dollars (\$200.00) and not more than one thousand dollars

-(\$1,000) in a civil action against you to recover the penalties and damages authorized by law, which include court costs and attorneys' fees.
-If you pay the two hundred dollars (\$200.00), (store name/owner of the property) will have no further civil remedy against you arising from the events occurring on (date).
+In the event you fail to comply with our demand for one hundred fifty dollars (\$150.00) within 15 days from the date of your receipt of the notice, you may be held civilly liable for an amount not less than one hundred fifty dollars (\$150.00) and not more than one thousand dollars (\$1,000) in a civil action against you to recover the penalties and damages authorized by law, which include court costs and attorneys' If you pay the one hundred fifty dollars (\$150.00), (store name/owner of the property) will have no further civil remedy against you arising from the events occurring on (date).